DesCAARTes™ Phase 1 Trial

 We are currently recruiting patients with mPV for our Phase 1 trial.

-There is currently no cure for B cell-mediated autoimmune diseases.
-Current treatment options for B cell-mediated autoimmune diseases involve generalized immune suppression through corticosteroids as well as immunosuppressant medications and biologics.
+There is currently no cure for autoimmune diseases.
+Current treatment options for autoimmune diseases typically involve generalized immune suppression through corticosteroids as well as immunosuppressant medications and biologics.
 All of these current methods impair or destroy healthy B cells and/or other immune cells as well as pathogenic ones, weakening the patient’s overall immune function, potentially putting them at risk for infection and impairing their response to vaccines.
 In general, these drugs require long-term administration and may have life-threatening side effects.
-The ideal therapy in autoimmune diseases would completely eliminate all disease-causing B cells with either a transient effect on the healthy immune system or by leaving the healthy immune cells intact, without requiring long-term treatment.
+The ideal therapy in autoimmune diseases with B cell involvement would completely eliminate all disease-causing B cells with either a transient effect on the healthy immune system or by leaving the healthy immune cells intact, without requiring long-term treatment.
 A therapy that eliminated the disease-causing B cells with restoration of the normal immune system could enable an “immune reset,” restoring the body’s immune system to its normal function of fighting foreign invaders, not healthy tissues.

 We have announced that we are developing T cell therapy candidates in the following disease areas:

 SLE is a chronic autoimmune disease that occurs primarily in young women and causes a wide range of clinical manifestations that may become life-threatening.

 PV is an autoimmune disease that causes blisters on the skin and mucous membranes.

 MuSK MG is an autoimmune disease that causes debilitating and life-threatening muscle weakness.

 PLA2R-associated MN is an autoimmune disease that causes nephrotic syndrome and may lead to kidney failure.Our Cell Therapy Pipeline